European Resource Adequacy Assessment

 What is the role of ACER with respect to the ERAA?

 ACER has been closely involved in the development of the current EU adequacy framework and its implementation.
-ACER
+ACER:

 European Resource Adequacy Assessment

-ERAA 2023: Track ACER's involvement
+ERAA 2024: Track ACER's involvement

-2. ENTSO-E webinar on input data – March 2023
+1. ENTSO-E webinar on input data – March 2024

-3. Response to the public consultation on input data – April 2023
+2. Response to the public consultation on input data – March 2024

-ACER’s response to ENTSO-E public consultation
+ACER’s response to ENTSO-E’s public consultation:

 • provided concrete examples of where assumptions and data should be improved,